 Electric current is nothing but the motion of electrons, and it is known, when charges are stationary, they create Electric Field but when charges are in motion, they create a Magnetic field.
 When current is passed through a wire and a metallic sheet is placed there with a needle, the needle will be deflected due to the presence of a magnetic field which is produced by the electric current.
 One of the biggest applications of the Magnetic effect of electric current is Electromagnets, they are formed with the help of passing current.

-Applications of heating effect of current involve Electric Irons, Electric Heaters, filament lamps, Electric kettles, etc.
+Applications of the heating effect of current involve Electric Irons, Electric Heaters, filament lamps, Electric kettles, etc.

-Question 1: In a conductor, 10 Coulombs of charge flows for 5 seconds, determine the current produced?
+Question 1: In a conductor, 10 Coulombs of charge flow for 5 seconds, determine the current produced.

 The current in a circuit is given by,